Heat pump: Operation

-Vapor-compression uses a circulating refrigerant as the medium which absorbs heat from one space, compresses it thereby increasing its temperature before releasing it in another space.
+Vapor-compression uses a circulating refrigerant as the medium which absorbs heat from one space then compresses it thereby increasing its temperature before releasing it in another space.
 The system normally has eight main components: a compressor, a reservoir, a reversing valve which selects between heating and cooling mode, two thermal expansion valves (one used when in heating mode and the other when used in cooling mode) and two heat exchangers, one associated with the external heat source/sink and the other with the interior.
-In heating mode the external heat exchanger is the evaporator and the internal one being the condenser; in cooling mode the roles are reversed.
+In heating mode, the external heat exchanger is the evaporator and the internal one being the condenser; in cooling mode the roles are reversed.

 Circulating refrigerant enters the compressor in the thermodynamic state known as a saturated vapor and is compressed to a higher pressure, resulting in a higher temperature as well.
-The hot, compressed vapor is then in the thermodynamic state known as a superheated vapor and it is at a temperature and pressure at which it can be condensed with either cooling water or cooling air flowing across the coil or tubes.
+The hot, compressed vapor is then in the thermodynamic state known as a superheated vapor and it is at a temperature and pressure at which it can be condensed using either cooling water or cooling air flowing across the coil or tubes.
 In heating mode this heat is used to heat the building using the internal heat exchanger, and in cooling mode this heat is rejected via the external heat exchanger.

 The condensed, liquid refrigerant, in the thermodynamic state known as a saturated liquid, is next routed through an expansion valve where it undergoes an abrupt reduction in pressure.
 That pressure reduction results in the adiabatic flash evaporation of a part of the liquid refrigerant.
-The auto-refrigeration effect of the adiabatic flash evaporation lowers the temperature of the liquid and-vapor refrigerant mixture to where it is colder than the temperature of the enclosed space to be refrigerated.
+The auto-refrigeration effect of the adiabatic flash evaporation lowers the temperature of the liquid and vapor/refrigerant mixture to where it is colder than the temperature of the enclosed space to be refrigerated.

 The cold mixture is then routed through the coil or tubes in the evaporator.
 A fan circulates the warm air in the enclosed space across the coil or tubes carrying the cold refrigerant liquid and vapor mixture.
 That warm air evaporates the liquid part of the cold refrigerant mixture.
 At the same time, the circulating air is cooled and thus lowers the temperature of the enclosed space to the desired temperature.
 The evaporator is where the circulating refrigerant absorbs and removes heat which is subsequently rejected in the condenser and transferred elsewhere by the water or air used in the condenser.

 To complete the refrigeration cycle, the refrigerant vapor from the evaporator is again a saturated vapor and is routed back into the compressor.

 Over time, the evaporator may collect ice or water from ambient humidity.
-The ice is melted through defrosting cycle.
-An internal heat exchanger is either used to heat/cool the interior air directly or to heat water that is then circulated through radiators or underfloor heating circuit to either heat or cool the buildings.
+The ice is melted through a defrosting cycle.
+An internal heat exchanger is either used to heat/cool the interior air directly or to heat water that is then circulated through radiators or underfloor heating circuit to either heat or cool a building.